Ryou0634/artificial_language/README.md

 ```

 ## Usage
-The artificial language is configured by allennlp-like jsonnet files.
+The artificial languages is configured by allennlp-like jsonnet files.
-You can find configuation files of some artificial languages under [`artificial_language/configs`](artificial_language/configs).
+You can find the configuration files of some artificial languages under [`artificial_language/configs`](artificial_language/configs).

 ### Example
 ```bash